steventhorne/legendmud_tintin/README.md

 # Installation
 Install Tintin++ on your system.
+This package requires you to use at least tintin++ version 2.01.90.
-Download this repository to a directory on your system.
+Clone this repository to a directory on your system.

 # Usage
 To run Tintin++ with this package, simply run `tt++ core.tin` in the root of this directory.